mitchgavan/mitchgavan.github.io/_posts/2021-02-18-delay-loading-spinners-appearance.md

 ## Wrapping up

 This is a nice and simple way to improve the user experience when content is expected to load very quickly.
-But you may not want to introduce a delay to all of your loading states.
+But you may not always want to delay displaying your loading states.
 React's new [Suspense API](https://reactjs.org/docs/concurrent-mode-suspense.html) (currently experimental), will allow us to solve this problem elegantly when it eventually launches.